saulostopa/AWS-Lex-Build-Conversation-Bots/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

 This projects uses PubNub chat feature with Amazon Lex integration to trigger actions like extend a reservation, request a refund, contact support.
+The Alexa use a dialog model to identify the prompts and user utterances to collect, validate, and confirm slot values and intents.

 <!-- <a href="https://www.pubnub.com/integrations/amazon-lex-build-conversation-bots/" target="_blank">
     <img src="https://images.ctfassets.net/3prze68gbwl1/H3MlwDtAQ8oM2jdz3F8jO/2ab2ef94fd6243a84455d320cf08dfef/react-native-app.gif" alt="Logo" >